 Yes, shrubs have a purpose other than looking nice, and are more than what Monty Python made shrubbery out to be.
 And they’re not too expensive.
 One shrub in particular, witch hazel, has many natural healing properties.
-OK, so it looks a bit like tiny alien hands growing on a bush, but there’s a lot of powerful natural remedy power coming from this shrub.
+OK, so it looks a bit like tiny alien hands growing on a bush, but there’s a lot of uses for this shrub.
 Witch hazel is best known for its astringency.
 Astringent properties happen when you sip a nice, dry red wine and it feels like your face is sucking in on itself.
 What witch hazel does best is provide this astringency.
 It is a natural anti-inflammatory and can shrink veins and mucous membranes, protect skin, get rid of swelling, relieve irritation, and stop discharge, oozing, and weeping.
 But not the sad kind of weeping–only the gooey, poison ivy sort of weeping.

 In ye olden days, the twigs and bark of witch hazel were boiled to remove its essential oils and natural healing properties.
 And while the shrub still does grow along the eastern side of the United States, there are stronger distillations of witch hazel available at most local drugstores.
 It comes in many forms, including creams, lotions, powders, douches, suppositories, wipes, and yes, even medicated pads.
 From witch hazel acne treatment wipes to medicated witch hazel hemorrhoid pads, this natural remedy heals all ages.